 The Company owns and operates numerous high-cost assets in the form of marine vessels over extended durations of time.
 The Company furthermore operates against a backdrop of a business environment epitomized by business performance that is highly volatile due to foreign exchange, market conditions and other such factors that are beyond corporate efforts of individual companies.
 To achieve long-term and sustainable growth given such a scenario, the Company maintains cross-shareholdings of partner companies deemed necessary in order to sustain and strengthen the Company's transactional and business relationships.
 Meanwhile, the Board of Directors assesses whether or not the Company should maintain individual holdings and shall take steps to reduce the Company's Cross-Shareholdings, to which ends it is to meet no less than once per year and take an objective standpoint with respect to specifically scrutinizing the purposes of maintaining the individual holdings and the medium- to long-term economic rationale of maintaining such holdings.
-Consequently, the Company decreased the number of stock listings in its portfolio of cross-shareholdings to four stock listings as of March 31, 2020, from 23 corporate listings on March 31, 2015.
-Upon assessing the economic rationale of such holdings, the Company considers the notion of selling holdings in cases where returns fall below 10%, as calculated by adding actual dividends to the difference between the year-end market price and the initial market price, and then dividing the product of that calculation by the initial market price: (actual dividends + (year-end market price - initial market price)) ÷ initial market price.
-The 10% figure is relative to the Company's 10% ROE target cited under its medium-term management plan.
+Consequently, the Company decreased the number of stock listings in its portfolio of cross-shareholdings to three stock listings as of March 31, 2021, from 23 corporate listings on March 31, 2015.
+Upon assessing the economic rationale of such holdings, the Company considers the notion of selling shares in cases where returns gained through the holdings during the fiscal year fall below our cost of capital.